NVC (Nonviolent Communication) in Miami

 -- Dr. Robert E. Walsh, Walsh Wellness Center Fort Lauderdale, Florida

 NVC Nonviolent Communication is A Journey

 Developing and empowering your interpersonal communication skills is a lifelong journey.
-Steve Pollack's NVC group gatherings offer a unique blend of both: practicing the fluid, organic NVC process, and practicing the giving of pure empathy.
-There's a built-in flexibility based on what needs are alive in the participants at the time when the communication support group meets.
-Some gatherings lean more toward support while others focus more heavily on learning theory and practice exercises.
+Steve Pollack's NVC group gatherings offered a unique blend of both: practicing the fluid, organic NVC process, and practicing the giving of pure empathy.
+There was a built-in flexibility based on what needs were alive in the participants at the time when the communication support group met.
+Some gatherings leaned more toward support while others focused more heavily on learning theory and practice exercises.
 It's all part of the journey.

-Your First Time at our Miami Support Groups
+Your First Time at a Miami Support Groups

-To make the most of the group's time and to enhance your learning of the NVC Nonviolent Communication process, it's requested that you have a copy of Marshall Rosenberg's book.
-You are also welcome to attend if you don't have the book.
+To make the most of any NVC support group meeting, there is a bit of preparation you can do.
+To enhance your learning of the NVC Nonviolent Communication process, it's requested that you have a copy of Marshall Rosenberg's book.
+You are also welcome to attend groups such as this one even if you don't have the book.
 To read the first chapter online at no charge, click here.

 You can also download here a list of simple Guidelines for Beginners to review before attending your first gathering.